ArhanChaudhary/qter/media/paper/paper.typ

 Our last trick is to enhance IDA\* through the use of parallel multithreaded IDA\* (PMIDA\* @pmida-star).
 PMIDA\* runs in two phases.
 In the first phase, we use BFS to explore the state space to a shallow depth, maintaining a queue of all of states at the last search depth.
 In the second phase, we use a thread pool to run IDA\* in parallel for every state in that queue, utilizing of all of the CPU cores on the host machine.
 To uphold the optimality guarantee, PMIDA\* synchronizes the threads using a barrier that triggers when they have all completed exploring the current level.
 It can be thought of as a simple extension to the familiar IDA\* algorithm.

 There have been many parallel IDA\* algorithms discussed in literature; how do we know PMIDA\* is the best one?
 We take advantage of the special fact that the Cycle Combination Solver starts searching from the solved state.
-In order to understand, we compare the total Rubik's Cube position counts with the Rubik's Cube position counts unique by symmetry.
+In order to understand this, we compare the total Rubik's Cube position counts with the Rubik's Cube position counts that are unique by symmetry.

 #grid(
     columns: (1fr, 1fr),
     align: center + bottom,
     grid.cell(breakable: false)[
-        Rubik's Cube Position Counts @sym-counts
+        Rubik's Cube position counts @sym-counts
         #table(
             columns: (auto, auto, auto),
             table.header([*Depth*], [*Count*], [*Branching\ factor*]),